 During the past 100 years, the congregation has been led in faith along a path to ensure that the Good News is being proclaimed in accordance with the scripture.
 Through worship and ministry in education, music, fellowship and outreach, Trinity Evangelical Lutheran Church is committed to serve our community and to reach out far beyond its borders.

-Here at Trinity Lutheran Church, God creates faith and transforms lives.
-As a Reconciling in Christ congregation, we welcome all people regardless of race, ethnicity, sexual orientation, gender identity, ability, age, or social- economic status.
+Trinity Lutheran Church proudly welcomes all people regardless of race, ethnicity, sexual orientation, gender identity, ability, age, or socio-economic status.

 Copyright 2020 Trinity Lutheran Church | Website & SEO by 6thBlock.Co